zeeguu-ecosystem/Zeeguu-Reader/doc/manual/design/architecture.md

 The root endpoint delivers the articles.html page on a valid GET request.
 This page defines the structure of the articles listing and the subscription menu, while all the styles and functionality is implemented by the package file which it invokes and the CSS it includes.
 The subscription package makes use of the Cache class in order to store article listings locally, but Caching is not specific to this package.

-The **/article** endpoint takes as its arguments the article that the user decides to read, processes the article, and then delivers it included with the article.html page on a valid GET request.
-This page defines all the structure of the article listing, while all the styles and functionality (like tap-and-translate) are implemented by the package file which it invokes and the CSS it includes.
+The **/article** endpoint takes as its arguments the article that the user decides to read.
+Optionally, the language of the article and whether it is a starred article can be supplied as parameters as well.
+After the article is processed it is delivered, embedded into the article.html page.
+This page defines all the structure of the article listing, while all the styles and functionality (like tap-and-translate) are implemented by the package file that it invokes and the CSS that it includes.

 Both packages share a need to contact the Zeeguu API upon specific data requests.
 Thus the functionality that provides the system with that ability, has been abstracted into a common class: `ZeeguuRequests`.
 The `Notifier` class (used to notify users of special circumstances) and the `UserActivityLogger` (used to log user activities on the Zeeguu server) are shared for similar reasons.